 Often this electrical connection is secured (e.g. soldered to a PCB) and the metal conductor is secured mechanically.
 If there is vibration present and the insulated part of the wire isn’t also secured, that wire will vibrate and oscillate from the mechanical anchor point.
 Typically this is between the solder joint and the point where the wire insulation starts.
 The exposed metal conductor in this area will suffer from fatigue and before long it will snap / break; no more vibration from the motor.

-Once this happens, the only fix is to replace or strip & reattach the wire.
+Once this happens, the only fix is to replace or strip and re-attach the wire.
 Something which in almost all instances will be difficult and costly.
 The best practice solution therefore is to secure the wires, and we cover the options below.

 All the solutions revolve around ensuring that the inner conductor and outer insulator parts are held in a rigid line.
 The insulator will drastically reduce the chances of metal fatigue within the wire between the mechanical joints at either end.